IBM/trusted-service-identity/README.md

 ## Create Vault Certificate
-In addition to creating JWT tokens, TI is capable of creating a unique certificate and private key that is injected to Vault and allows this pod a direct access to its own space in Vault (e.g. to persists some confidential data).
-Once the pod is removed, the keys would be revoked from the Vault.
+In addition to creating JWT tokens, TI is capable of creating certificates with x509v3 extended attributes to enclose the claims in the tokens.
+The difference is that these certificates are not set to have a short expiry.
+Once the pod is removed, the certificates would be revoked from the Vault.
 In order to use this feature, one time host setup is required.
 See below.

 ### Host Setup - one time  initialization
 All the worker hosts are required to be initialized with private keys and root CA